-Hole Punch – Tool used to form holes in solid tubing in order to insert drip emitters or fittings.
+Hole Punch – Tool used to form holes in solid tubing to insert drip emitters or fittings.

-Hose Bibb – Another name for any faucet or spigot that is attachment point for a drip irrigation system.
-For many homeowners this is where their drip irrigation system will begin.
-This is a manual valve which has a male attachment end usually used for garden hoses.
+Hose Bib – Another name for any faucet or spigot that is the attachment point for a drip irrigation system.
+For many homeowners, this is where their drip irrigation system will begin.
+This is a manual valve that has a male attachment end, which is usually used for garden hoses.

 Inline Emitter – Two main varieties of inline emitters or inline drippers exist for use in drip irrigation systems.
-(1) Emitters are embedded into drip tubing or tape while manufacturing it resulting in drip line or drip tape.
-(2) The other type of inline emitter has barbed ends on 2 sides and can be attached to solid poly tubing to create custom drip line.
+(1) Emitters are embedded into drip tubing or tape while manufacturing it, resulting in drip line or drip tape.
+(2) The other type of inline emitter has barbed ends on two sides and can be attached to solid poly tubing to create custom drip line.

-Injectors –Used in the fertigation process which injects fertilizers or nutrients into a drip irrigation system which is then delivered directly to the plants root system.
+Injectors – Used in the fertigation process, they inject fertilizers or nutrients into a drip irrigation system and then deliver it directly to the plants' root systems.
 This makes fertilizing plants a breeze.

 Laser Drilled Tubing – Micro tubing with evenly spaced holes drilled by a laser.
 Drip line tubing is more precise due to actual emitters being embedded into the tubing during extrusion.

-LCD -- Liquid Crystal Display frequently used in drip irrigation hose end timers & controllers.
+LCD – Liquid Crystal Display is frequently used in drip irrigation hose end timers and controllers.